BREADLuVER/AZURE-DP-100/DP-100 notes.md

 ## +Deploy your MLflow model to a managed online endpoint

+The easiest way to deploy a model to an online endpoint is to use an **MLflow** model and deploy it to a *managed* online endpoint.

 To deploy an MLflow model, you must have model files stored on a local path or with a registered model.
 You can log model files when training a model by using MLflow tracking.

 Next to the model, you also need to specify the compute configuration for the deployment: